Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Experiments

 \subsection{Results}

-The results of the train and validation steps are shown in Figure \ref{figure_sr_reward}.
-Firstly, based on the Success Rate metric we can see that the SARL method completely fails to learn policy that can reach the goal.
-The SARL model can only learn a policy that successfully avoids collisions.
-SARL has the lowest Collision Rate metric.
-As our main task is to provide an algorithm that achieves the goal (while avoiding obstacles), we do not consider the SARL model in further analysis, since it fails to do such a task completely.
+Figure~\ref{figure_sr_reward} shows the training and validation results.
+SARL fails to learn a goal-reaching policy, learning only to avoid collisions, and is thus excluded from further analysis.
+CADRL and LSTM-RL methods also have poor performance.
+Additionally, CADRL exhibits an unacceptably high collision rate toward the end of training.

-We can see that both methods SARL-GP and EB-CADRL (Ours) successfully converge during 50000 train episodes and get to a plateau approximately from 30000 episodes.
-We can see that EB-CADRL outperforms other methods both on train and validation using the Collision Rate metric and Weighted Score metric.
-We compute the Weighted Score metric using the following formula:
+Both SARL-GP and EB-CADRL (ours) successfully converge within 50000 training episodes, reaching a plateau at about 30000 episodes.
+EB-CADRL outperforms the other methods in both training and validation, as measured by collision rate and weighted score metrics.
+We compute the Weighted Score $(WS)$ metric using the following formula:

+The coefficients in the Weighted Score metric can be adjusted according to business needs and safety priorities.
+The current coefficients are chosen to penalize more heavily collisions with more vulnerable entities (children and bicyclists).

-The reward metric in this case cannot be used to compare different models as each model has its own reward function.
+The reward metric cannot be used to compare different models as each model has its own reward function.
 However, it indicates how the method converges and could be used to get the episode for early stopping based on results on the validation dataset.

 In Table \ref{test_table} we provide the result of testing each model on test data which has a size of 1000 episodes.
-For comparison, we use the following metrics: \textit{SR} - success rate, \textit{CR} - collision rate, \textit{CR(A)} - collision rate with adults, \textit{CR(B)} - collision rate with bicycles, \textit{CR(C)} - collision rate with children, \textit{CR(O)} - collision rate with static obstacles, \textit{Time} - average time to reach the goal, \textit{DD(A)} - mean danger distance with adults, \textit{DD(B)} - mean danger distance with bicycles, \textit{DD(C)} - mean danger distance with children, \textit{DD(O)} - mean danger distance with static obstacles.
+For comparison, we use the following metrics: \textit{SR} - success rate; \textit{CR} - overall collision rate; \textit{CR(A), CR(B), CR(C), CR(O)} - collision rates with adults, bicycles, children and static obstacles, respectively; \textit{Time} - average time to reach the goal; \textit{DD(A), DD(B), DD(C)} - mean danger distances with adults, bicycles and children, respectively.
 We assume that danger starts when the distance between the robot and the entity is less than 30cm.